-- Article 18 (1) Employers shall not make savings contracts or make contracts to take charge controlling Workers' savings incidental to the labor contract. - (2) Employers, in taking charge of Workers' savings entrusted to the Employer, shall conclude a written agreement with a labor union organized by a majority of the Workers at the workplace, where such a union exists, or with a person representing a majority of the Workers, where no such union exists, and shall submit the written agreement to the relevant government agency. - (3) Employers, in taking charge of Workers' savings entrusted to the Employer, shall establish rules governing the keeping of savings and take steps to inform the Workers of these rules, such as posting such rules at the workplace. - (4) Employers, in taking charge of Workers' savings entrusted to the Employer, shall pay interest in the event that the savings kept in custody constitute an accepted deposit.
-If, in this case, the amount of interest paid is below the amount of interest based on the interest rate established by Ordinance of the Ministry of Health, Labour and Welfare with due consideration of the interest rate for deposits accepted by financial institutions, the Employer shall be deemed to have paid interest equivalent to that based on the rate determined by Ordinance of the Ministry of Health, Labour and Welfare. - (5) Employers, in taking charge of Workers' savings entrusted to the Employer, shall return the savings to the Workers on request without delay. - (6) In the event that the Employer has violated the provisions of the preceding paragraph and the continued taking charge of the Workers' savings by the Employer is deemed as seriously detrimental to the interests of the Workers, the relevant government agency may order the Employer to suspend taking charge of the savings in question within necessary limits. - (7) Employers, who have been ordered to suspend the taking charge of savings pursuant to the provisions of the preceding paragraph, shall return the savings affected by the above suspension to the Workers without delay.
+- Article 18 (1) An employer shall not require a contract for savings or make a contract to take charge of savings incidental to the labor contract. - (2) An employer, in taking charge of workers' savings entrusted to the employer by the workers, shall conclude a written agreement with a labor union organized by a majority of the workers at the workplace, where such a union exists, or with a person representing a majority of the workers, where no such union exists, and shall submit the written agreement to the relevant government agency. - (3) An employer, in taking charge of workers' savings entrusted to the employer by the workers, shall establish rules governing the keeping of savings and take steps to inform the workers of these rules, such as posting such rules at the workplace. - (4) An employer, in taking charge of workers' savings entrusted to the employer by the workers, shall pay interest in the event that the savings kept in custody constitute a deposit accepted.
+If, in this case, the amount of interest paid is below the amount of interest based on the interest rate established by Ordinance of the Ministry of Health, Labour and Welfare with due consideration of the interest rate for deposits accepted by financial institution the employer shall be deemed to have paid interest equivalent to that based on the rate determined by Ordinance of the Ministry of Health, Labour and Welfare. - (5) An employer, in taking charge of workers' savings entrusted to the employer by the workers, shall return the savings to the workers on request without delay. - (6) In the event that the employer has violated the provisions of the preceding paragraph and the continued taking charge of the workers' savings by the employer is deemed as seriously detrimental to the interests of the workers, the relevant government agency may order the employer to suspend taking charge of the savings in question within such limits as are necessary. - (7) An employer, who has been ordered to suspend taking charge of savings pursuant to the provisions of the preceding paragraph, shall return those savings affected by the above suspension to the workers without delay.